OpenStackOnRaPi/ostackinstall/README.md

 $ rm -r <venv-root-folder-name->
 ```

+> [!Note]
-**Note: from now on, we work in virtual environment kolla-2023.1.
-The versions of all conponents installed are compatible with kolla-2023.1 and should be changed appropriately for other releases of kolla-ansible (follow respective Kolla-Ansible Quickstart section for each release https://docs.openstack.org/kolla-ansible/YOUR-RELEASE/user/quickstart.html)**
+> From now on, we work in virtual environment kolla-2023.1.
+The versions of all conponents installed are compatible with kolla-2023.1 and should be changed appropriately for other releases of kolla-ansible (follow respective Kolla-Ansible Quickstart section for each release: [quickstart](https://docs.openstack.org/kolla-ansible/YOUR-RELEASE/user/quickstart.html)).

   * Install Kolla-Ansible in the active venv
 ```